A painting of the original fire truck for the Marengo Fire Department, circa 1976

 The Big Walnut Joint Fire District has served the citizens of Morrow County for nearly 100 years, tracing it's service back to the early 1900's when the "Marengo Volunteers" fought fire with their Model T apparatus.

-Site of 1st Marengo Volunteer Fire Station, circa early 1900's
+Site of the Bennington Township Fire Brigade, circa early 1900's

 The Village of Marengo relied on it's fire protection from the "Marengo Volunteers", a volunteer fire department quartered in this building.
 Their primary firefighting apparatus was a Model T fire truck, pictured at the top of the page.